Amazon Alexa: Mimicry of specific humans including the dead

 At the Amazon Re:MARS conference In June 2022 the company demonstrated a feature in development that would let Alexa mimic a specific person's voice.
 An example showed a deceased grandmother reading a story to a child.
 The AI application is capable of learning a voice from less than a minute of recorded audio.
 This prompted ethical concerns, specifically with regard to the lack of consent by the dead and the potential use of such technology by criminals.
 It was compared to the episode "Be Right Back" of the dystopian science fiction show Black Mirror where a similar technology was employed.

 Incorrect information

-In 2023, Alexa incorrectly told users that the 2020 United States presidential election was "stolen by a massive amount of election fraud" and the elections were "notorious for many incidents of irregularities and indications pointing to electoral fraud taking place in major metro centers."
+In 2023, Alexa told users that the 2020 United States presidential election was "stolen by a massive amount of election fraud" and the elections were "notorious for many incidents of irregularities and indications pointing to electoral fraud taking place in major metro centers."